-Device Medical Necessity Artificial pancreas device Use of a US Food and Drug Administration (FDA) cleared or system with low glucose approved automated insulin delivery system (artificial suspend feature pancreas device system) with a low glucose suspend feature may be considered medically necessary in individuals with type 1 diabetes who meet ALL of the following criteria: An individual aged 6 years and older Glycated hemoglobin (hemoglobin A1c) level between 5.8% and 10.0% Used insulin pump therapy for more than 6 months At least two documented nocturnal hypoglycemic events in a two-week period (see definition below) Hybrid closed loop insulin Use of an FDA cleared or approved automated insulin delivery delivery system with low system (artificial pancreas device system) designated as a glucose suspend and hybrid closed-loop insulin delivery system (with low glucose suspend before low suspend and suspend before low features) may be considered features medically necessary in individuals with type 1 diabetes who meet ALL of the following criteria: An individual aged 6 years and older Glycated hemoglobin (hemoglobin A1c) level between 5.8% L10.0% and 10.0% Used insulin pump therapy for more than 6 months At least two documented nocturnal hypoglycemic events in a two week period. two-week period OR Individuals aged 2 to 6 years Clinical diagnosis of type 1 diabetes for 3 months or more Used insulin pump therapy for more than 3 months Glycated hemoglobin (hemoglobin A1c) level < 10.0% Minimum daily insulin requirement (total daily dose) of ≥ to 8 units.
-Closed-loop insulin Use of an FDA cleared or approved automated insulin delivery delivery system system (artificial pancreas device system) designated as a closed-loop insulin delivery system may be considered medically necessary in individuals with type 1 diabetes who meet all of the following criteria: An individual aged 6 years and older Clinical diagnosis of type 1 diabetes for 12 months or more
+Device Medical Necessity Artificial pancreas device Use of a US Food and Drug Administration (FDA) cleared or system with low glucose approved automated insulin delivery system (artificial suspend feature pancreas device system) with a low glucose suspend feature may be considered medically necessary in individuals with type 1 diabetes who meet ALL of the following criteria: An individual aged 6 years and older • Glycated hemoglobin (hemoglobin A1c) level between 5.8% and 10.0% Used insulin pump therapy for more than 6 months At least two documented nocturnal hypoglycemic events in a two-week period (see definition below) Hybrid closed loop insulin Use of an FDA cleared or approved automated insulin delivery delivery system with low system (artificial pancreas device system) designated as a glucose suspend and hybrid closed-loop insulin delivery system (with low glucose suspend before low suspend and suspend before low features) may be considered features medically necessary in individuals with type 1 diabetes who meet ALL of the following criteria: An individual aged 6 years and older Glycated hemoglobin (hemoglobin A1c) level between 5.8% and 10.0% Used insulin pump therapy for more than 6 months At least two documented nocturnal hypoglycemic events in a two-week period OR Individuals aged 2 to 6 years Clinical diagnosis of type 1 diabetes for 3 months or more Used insulin pump therapy for more than 3 months Chroated here a labia (here a labia, A1a) lavel, (10,0%) Glycated hemoglobin (hemoglobin A1c) level < 10.0% Minimum daily insulin requirement (total daily dasa) of > to 8 Minimum daily insulin requirement (total daily dose) of ≥ to 8 units.
+Closed loop inculin Closed-loop insulin delivery system Use of an FDA cleared or approved automated insulin delivery system (artificial pancreas device system) designated as a uchvery system closed-loop insulin delivery system may be considered medically necessary in individuals with type 1 diabetes who meet all of the following criteria: An individual aged 6 years and older Clinical diagnosis of type 1 diabetes for 12 months or more

 Device Medical Necessity

 Using insulin for at least 12 months

-Diabetes managed using the same regimen (either insulin
+• Diabetes managed using the same regimen (either insulin

 pump or multiple daily injection, with or without continuous

 glucose monitoring) for 3 months or longer.

-Device Investigational Automated insulin delivery system Use of an automated insulin delivery system (artificial pancreas device system) is considered investigational for individuals who do not meet the above criteria.
+Device Investigational Automated insulin delivery Use of an automated insulin delivery system (artificial system pancreas device system) is considered investigational for individuals who do not meet the above criteria.
 Use of an automated insulin delivery system (artificial pancreas device system) not cleared or approved by the FDA is considered investigational.